Keweenaw-Time-Traveler/ktt-api/README.md

 ### The Grid Cell

-What goes in the popup when you click on a grid cell `Question:` Do we make 1 request for all types or seperate each request?
+What goes in the popup when you click on a grid cell.
+Records in the grid cell that match the search text and filters.

 **Definition**